wp-plugins/wpsc-support-tickets/readme.txt

  * Guests can use tickets as well, using just their email address.
 Disabled by default.
  * Admins, Super Admins, and any user granted the manage_wpsct_support_tickets capability, can reply to, close, or delete any ticket
  * Front end support ticket interface is done in jQuery, and utilizes Ajax ticket loading
+ * New robust customizable ajax departments
+ * Individual, department lead, and department wide email support on a department by department basis.
- * Customizable departments, email messages, and CSS for custom solutions
+ * Customizable email messages, and CSS for custom solutions
+ * Save any support ticket to PDF for easy printing
  * You can hide support ticket capabilities from a user who has not purchased a specific product (requires [IDB Ecommerce](http://indiedevbundle.com/app/idb-ultimate-wordpress-bundle/ "IDB Ecommerce") 2.4.9 or higher)
  * Seamless integration with open source IDB Ecommerce ecommerce plugin, including a shared Guest system
  * Admin dashboard widget shows all open tickets